Responsibilities of Financial Aid Recipients

 - Federal aid cannot be paid to students enrolled in an AA/AS program, for pre-requisite courses needed for acceptance to another program (such as Baccalaureate.)
 The only exception to this is that Direct Loans may be paid for up to 12 months once a student has graduated with their A.A. /A.S. degree and is enrolled in only required pre-requisite courses.

 - Financial Aid Deferment: This option is available for students who have made a timely application for federal and state financial aid and wish to pay for tuition and fees from financial assistance.
 Students must complete and sign an online request via MySeminoleState each semester.
 For details, contact Student Services.
 Financial Aid deferments will not be available to those on SAP Warning, Probation or Academic Plan until after the current term's grades have been finalized and posted.

-- Students receiving a one-term only loan will recieve the loan amount in a minimum of two disbursements.
-This means that Financial Aid may not disburse more than half a student's total loan amount before the mindpoint of the term.
+- Students receiving a one-term only loan will receive the loan amount in a minimum of two disbursements.
+This means that Financial Aid may not disburse more than half a student's total loan amount before the midpoint of the term.

 - Financial need is the difference between the estimated cost of education and the amount a student and his/her family are expected to contribute to these costs minus other scholarships or financial aid.
 Need-based financial aid awards may consist of a combination of grants, part-time employment and loans.